VashSan/wishmaster/readme.md

 	/** The bot limit itself to this number of messages in 30 seconds.
 (2) */ "msgLimitPer30Sec": 20,

-	/** log,info,warn,error ... remove a token to avoid being written to log file */ "verbosity": "info,warn,error",
+	/** log,info,warn,error ... remove a token to avoid being written to log file. */ "verbosity": "info,warn,error",

-	/** Set to true to create a log file within the working directory. */ "logging": false
+	/** Set to true to create a log file within the working directory.
+Otherwise log
+	 * messages are written to console.
+	 */
+	"createLogFile": false
 }
 ```